Dynamics for spherical spin glasses: Gibbs distributed initial conditions: Proof of Proposition

 The convergence of $(C_N,\chi_N,q_N)$ to the non-random explicit limits of \cite[Thm.
 1.2]{BDG2} and \cite[Thm.
-1.1]{DS21} are established in the following four steps involving a certain enlarged collection of random functions:\\ (a).
-Show that those functions concentrate at $N \gg 1$ around their means. \\ (b).
-By proving that these mean functions are uniformly tight (in $N$), one arrives at their non-random limits. \\ (c).
-Auxiliary, Gronwall type arguments, show uniqueness of the solution for the enlarged limit dynamics. \\ (d).
-Show that the respective enlarged limit equations hold for dynamics of \cite[Thm.
-1.2]{BDG2}, or \cite[Thm.
-1.1]{DS21}.
+1.1]{DS21}, are established in the following four steps involving a certain collection of random functions $\Ua_N \supset (C_N,\chi_N,q_N)$:\\ (a).
+Show that $\Ua_N$ concentrate at $N \gg 1$ around their means $\Ua^a_N$ and that $\{\Ua^a_N, N \ge 1\}$ is pre-compact.\\ (b).
+Derive relations which any sub-sequential limit of $\{\Ua^a_N, N \geq 1\}$ must satisfy. \\ (c).
+Show that those relations amount to a solution of the equations in \cite[Thm.
+1.2]{BDG2} or \cite[Thm.
+1.1]{DS21}. \\ (d).
+By auxiliary, Gronwall type arguments, show uniqueness of the latter solutions.

 Following here the same strategy, we only list the necessary modifications in the definitions of the objects considered, and when relevant, in adapting certain specific arguments.
-Starting with the enlarged collection of non-random limit objects, we accommodate the new term in \eqref{313n-DS21}, by modifying, in case $\qs>0$, the \abbr{lhs} of \cite[(3.20)-(3.21)]{DS21} to be
+We start by stating our modification of the enlarged collection \red{$\Ua_N$}, first for those of \cite{DS21} (when $\qs>0$), and then for the smaller collection of functions from \cite{BDG2} (when $\qs=0$).
+To this end, note that for $\qs>0$, the law of $(\bxo,\BJ,\BB)$ in \eqref{313n-DS21} is precisely $\P_\star$ of \cite[Pg.
+481]{DS21}, with $H_{\BJ}^\star$ having the covariance $\widetilde{k}(\bx,\by)$ of \cite[Lemma 3.7]{DS21} (see \cite[(3.34)]{DS21}, where $\cptq={\sf CP}_\star$ of \cite[Pg.
+481]{DS21}).
+Thus, at $\qs>0$, the only difference between \eqref{313n-DS21} and \cite[(3.13)]{DS21} is the additional right-most-term in \eqref{313n-DS21}, and we denote by $\Ua_N$ the collection of random, pre-limit functions of \cite{DS21}, which consist of $(C_N,\chi_N)$ and the fifteen other functions of \cite[(3.2)-(3.8)]{DS21}, apart from changing in \cite[(3.4)-(3.6)]{DS21}, to